PurpleGuitar/python-kickstart-project/readme.md

 # Troubleshooting

+## Debugging in VS Code

 Sometimes VS Code doesn't start correctly the first time when clicking the "Start Debugging" action from the "Run and Debug" panel.
-Wait for it to time out, then try the action again.
+Cancel it or wait for it to time out, then try the action again.

+## Linting in VS Code

 If VS Code doesn't seem to be picking up your modules, you may need to use the command "Python: select interpreter" to select the one in the project's virtual environment directory: `./.venv/bin/python`

+## Updating the virtual environment

-If you need to force an update to the project dependencies, you can `touch requirements.txt` and then execute any `make` command, e.g. `make .venv`, to detect the change and update the dependencies.
+If you need to force an update to the project dependencies, you can `touch requirements.txt` and then execute any `make` command, e.g. `make run` or `make .venv`, to detect the change and update the dependencies.

-If you need to force a rebuild of the virtual environment from scratch, you can delete it using `make clean`, and then execute any `make` command, e.g. `make .venv`, to re-create the virtual environment.
+If you need to force a rebuild of the virtual environment from scratch, you can delete it using `make clean`, and then execute any `make` command, e.g. `make run` or `make .venv`, to re-create the virtual environment.